 Residential Past Due Accounts & Disconnection Data

 Low-income energy customers in Iowa are eligible for a Winter Disconnection Moratorium from November 1 through April 1 each year.
 To qualify, customers must be certified eligible for the Low Income Home Energy Assistance Program (LIHEAP) or the Low Income Home Weatherization Program.
-Pursuant to 199 IAC 19.2(5)(j)and 20.2(5)(j), each month, rate-regulated utilities are required to report information on residential past due accounts and disconnections.
+Each month, rate-regulated utilities are required to report information on residential past due accounts and disconnections as required by 199 IAC 19.2(5)(j)and 20.2(5)(j).

-This data is compiled on a October through September reporting year basis.
+This data is compiled on an October-through-September reporting year basis.
 Reports are provided in PDF format by Moratorium Year (MY).

 Below is a description of each utility type and how to locate the additional reporting data.
 The links will direct you to IUB staff compilations of each utility’s reported data.